 Our Pick for the Top CCW Liability Insurance & Membership Policy

 We’ve reviewed six of the leading concealed carry insurance providers, but which insurance policy is the best one?

 USCCA Elite Membership

 USCCA has several membership tiers, but the Elite tier is our top pick.
-You’ll receive $2 million in civil defense coverage, $250,000 in criminal defense coverage, education, training, access to the USCCA community and vast legal protection that you won’ t receive anywhere else.
+You’ll receive up to $2 million in civil defense coverage, $250,000 in criminal defense coverage, education, training, access to the USCCA community and vast legal protection that you won’ t receive anywhere else.